-It's winter in Melbourne, and we are getting very little sunshine.
+Winter is approaching, and we are getting less and less sunshine.
 No Sun, no vitamin D. No problem, I'll get my levels checked out from my local GP, or I will just get a supplement from my local health store.
 You start taking the recommended dose, and all is good, right?
 A month later you start feeling gloomy, you're getting every cold and flu that comes your way, and you have a skin condition that's getting increasingly worse the colder it gets.
 "This Vitamin D is Rubbish," you say.
 "It hasn't done a damn thing".

 I hear this time and time again, and the first question I ask is "How much Vitamin D are you having?".
 The answer is nearly always one capsule a day.
 Such a dose is commonly prescribed by Doctors and is often the recommended dose for most vitamin D supplements.
 The problem is one capsule is 1000iu, which is inadequate and you are highly unlikely to get any symptom relief.